-We want to take just a moment to welcome students and parents to the confirmation ministry of Hosanna Lutheran Church.
+We’d like to welcome students and parents to the confirmation ministry of Hosanna Lutheran Church.
 We speak for the entire church staff and small group guides in saying that we are excited about this ministry.
-We hope that the next year of study and growth in the Christian faith will be a meaningful time for all.
+We hope that this year of study and growth in the Christian faith will be a meaningful time for all.

 Confirmation is a time for studying and learning about the teachings of the Lutheran Church, as expressed in the Holy Scriptures and Luther’s Small Catechism.
 Study of the Ten Commandments, the Apostles’ Creed, the Lord’s Prayer, and the Sacraments are all basic to our confirmation instruction.

 Studying and learning, however, are only a part of confirmation.
 As young people face the challenge of living in a complex world full of peer pressures, stresses and mixed messages, the relevance of our Christian faith becomes increasingly evident.
 It is our hope to build in each student such a strong relationship with Jesus Christ, rooted in biblical principles, that they will be able to face all of life’s challenges now and in the future.

 Confirmation 2017-18 Staffing – You may contact Pastor Meiers or any of the Confirmation volunteers listed below.Program Administrator Pastor Bill Meiers Small Group Guides Wonda Moehnke Steph Stevens Darcy Youngstrom Kelly Gangelhoff